pinakig22/EC2-ELK-Anisble/README.md

-# EC2-ELK-Anisble
+# README
-Ansible Playbook to Create EC2 and deploy ElasticSearch on the EC2 instance
+This repo contains ansible playbooks to deploy a Single EC2 instance and ELK stack on top of it.